Asset management

 This information is updated regularly, based on:

-- the best available asset inventory, condition and deterioration trends
+- the best available asset inventory, performance and deterioration trends

 - the most recent approved budget and funding forecast